timo95/stash-checker/docs/DEVELOPMENT.md

 ### NOTICE

-Everytime you change your metadata config, you'll have to restart webpack server and install the newly generated `dist/index.dev.user.js` UserScript in your browser again.
+Everytime you change your metadata config, you'll have to restart the webpack server and install the newly generated `dist/index.dev.user.js` UserScript in your browser again.

 ## Dependencies